 Tim: Fiddle, Hardanger Fiddle, Mandolin and Mandola

 Tim joined Frog on a Bike in 2014 fresh from the Cambridge University Ceilidh Band, replacing melodeon player Serena on the line-up.

-Tim has been playing folk music for at least the last fifteen years.
-However, once he'd been to his very first Fairport Convention concert in 2006, he was hooked for life.
+He has been playing folk music for at least the last fifteen years.
+However, once he'd been to his very first Fairport Convention concert in 2006, he was hooked on all things folk for life!